lhapaipai/mini-file-manager/README.md

   - [TinyMCE integration](https://mini-file-manager.pentatrion.com/wysiwyg/tinymce)
   - [File Picker with form](https://mini-file-manager.pentatrion.com/post/edit)

-Sources of this examples are available in a separate repository [mini-file-manager-template](https://github.com/lhapaipai/mini-file-manager-template).
+if you want a practical minimal example you can follow this [tutorial](https://github.com/lhapaipai/mini-file-manager/blob/main/docs/getting-started.md) which will not take you more than 5 minutes.

+if you want a full example you can consult the sources of [mini-file-manager-template](https://github.com/lhapaipai/mini-file-manager-template).
 This example contain full integration of the manager with form (file picker, wysiwyg), and simple file manager.

 <img alt="Mini File Manager" src="https://user-images.githubusercontent.com/1088155/128615403-2b41fbb4-dd4e-452e-b2c2-6926642bf146.jpg">